 What to do if you find a lost animal in Cache Valley:

 This is a great opportunity to meet the neighbors!
 Knocking on a few doors may help.
 Sometimes an animal may just be around the corner from its home.
 If you have found a litter of kittens, be sure that the momma is not nearby before you touch or move them.

 If you cannot immediately find an animal’s owner or it has clearly been abandoned, you must contact Animal Control.
 Visit our Animal Control page for your local contact information.

-Animal control is often the first place an owner will call if they have lost a pet, and they scan found animals for a micro-chip, so they can try to identify the owner.
-They are best placed to reunite an animal with their owner.
+Animal control is often the first place an owner will call if they have lost a pet and they can scan found animals for a micro-chip.
+They are committed to helping reunite an animal with their owner!